YVol322/FYS-STK4155/Project1/README.md

 ```
 for some operative systems.

 You can notice that there are Bias_Variance.py, ... programs and Terrain_Bias_Variance.py programs.
 They are the same programs, just with different datasets.
-Since the programs are the same, comments are povided only for Bias_Variance.py types of pograms.
+Since the programs are the same, comments are povided only for Bias_Variance.py types of programs.

 Suggestet order of running the programs and short desciption of them:
 - Franke_plot.py - plots the Franke's function with and without noise.